instructor-ai/instructor/docs/prompting/ensembling/meta_cot.md

             {
                 "role": "system",
-                "content": """You are a helpful assistant that decomposes a query into multiple queries.""",
+                "content": """You are a helpful assistant that decomposes a query into multiple sub-queries.""",
             },
             {"role": "user", "content": query},
         ],